-- In developing control actions for selenium, the Regional Board will utilize a priority system which focuses on a combination of sensitivity of the beneficial use to selenium and the environmental benefit expected from the action. - Control actions which result in selenium load reduction are most effective in meeting water quality objectives. - With the uncertainty in the effectiveness of each control action, the regulatory program will be conducted as a series of short-term actions that are designed to meet long-term water quality objectives. - 4.
-Best management practices, such as water conservation measures, are applicable to the control of agricultural subsurface drainage. - 5.
-Performance goals will be used to measure progress toward achievement of water quality objectives for selenium.
+- (1) In developing control actions for selenium, the Regional Board will utilize a priority system which focuses on a combination of sensitivity of the beneficial use to selenium and the environmental benefit expected from the action. - (2) Control actions which result in selenium load reduction are most effective in meeting water quality objectives. - (3) With the uncertainty in the effectiveness of each control action, the regulatory program will be conducted as a series of short-term actions that are designed to meet long-term water quality objectives. - (4) Best management practices, such as water conservation measures, are applicable to the control of agricultural subsurface drainage. - (5) Performance goals will be used to measure progress toward achievement of water quality objectives for selenium.
 Prohibitions of discharge and waste discharge requirements will be used to control agricultural subsurface drainage discharges containing selenium.
-Compliance with performance goals and water quality objectives for nonpoint sources will occur no later than the dates specified in Table IV-4 for Mud Slough (north) and the San Joaquin River from the Mud Slough confluence to the Merced River. - Waste discharge requirements will be used to control agricultural subsurface drainage discharges containing selenium and may be used to control discharges containing other toxic trace elements. - 7.
-Selenium load reduction requirements will be incorporated into waste discharge requirements as effluent limits as necessary to ensure that the selenium water quality objectives in the San Joaquin River downstream of the Merced River inflow is achieved.
-The Board adopted a TMDL for selenium in the San Joaquin River in 2001 after public review.
+Compliance with performance goals and water quality objectives for nonpoint sources will occur no later than the dates specified in Table 4-4 for Mud Slough (north) and the San Joaquin River from the Mud Slough confluence to the Merced River.